twangnh/Distilling-Object-Detectors-Shuffledet/README.md

 ### Train
-we have migrated to multi-gpu training with cross gpu batch normalization, currently batch size of 32 on 4 GPUs is reported, other settings could be tried.
+we have migrated to **multi-gpu training** with **cross gpu batch normalization**, currently batch size of 32 on 4 GPUs is reported, other settings could be tried.

 * train with 0.5x student
 ```